jbarbier/hackernews_alert/README.md

 - add more information (usernames, points, ...)
 - add a back office to list all mentionned on HackerNews (from the database)
 - add a back office option to manage the keywords and the emails for each keyword

+## Questions?

+If you have any questions, feel free ton contact me on (twitter)[https://twitter.com/julienbarbier42]

+Have fun!